Only plants in the 5x8 tree band's can be shipped by UPS. All larger plants shall be picked up at the nursery

 Plants have been packed and secured to the best of our ability.
 Packages in shipment are subjected to rough handling during shipment that is beyond our control.

-Planting success requires that the plant be removed from its pot with as little disturbance of the root ball as possible.
-If the soil completely falls off the roots the plant will not survive.
+Planting success requires that the plant be removed from its pot with as little disturbance to the root ball as possible.
+If the soil completely falls off the roots the plant will not likely survive.
 First moisten the soil with a little water.